Sueno's Stone: Possible second pillar

 Evidence from Timothy Pont's Mapp of Murray (c.
 1590), the more modern military maps of Roy and Ainslie (1750 and 1789 respectively) and Robert Campbell's map of 1790 all show Sueno's Stone along with another stone that has now disappeared.
-The fact that Pont's map shows the standing stones at all indicates their size as Pont does not show any other obelisks anywhere.
+The fact that Pont's map shows the standing stones indicates their size as Pont does not show any other obelisks anywhere.
 Ainslie has inscribed on his map "two curiously carved pillars".
 The fact that these maps show the pillar(s) in their present (at least approximate) position belies the notion that it was found elsewhere and re-erected at its present location.

 James Ray, who fought on the British government side during the Jacobite rising of 1745, describes seeing a single stone as the government army marched past the area, just days prior to the Battle of Culloden.

 Hector Boece (c.
 1465–1536) (not known entirely for his historical accuracy) mentions the stone and attributes it to Sueno.
-Lady Ann Campbell, the Countess of Moray, is noted in the early 18th century as carrying out maintenance on the stone in an attempt to stabilise it.
-This was achieved by constructing stepped plinths around the base and these are what can be seen today.
+Lady Ann Campbell, the Countess of Moray, is noted in the early 18th century as maintaining the stone in an attempt to stabilise it.
+This was achieved by constructing stepped plinths around the base and can be seen today.
 Archaeological excavations carried out in 1990 and 1991 suggest that it may originally have been one of two monumental stones.

 Description

-Sueno's Stone is an upright cross-slab with typical Pictish style interwoven knotwork on the edge panels.
-It is carved from local yellow sandstone which is prevalent in Moray but has suffered considerable weathering in places.
+Sueno's Stone is an upright cross-slab with typical Pictish-style interwoven knotwork on the edge panels.
+It is carved from local yellow sandstone, prevalent in Moray but has suffered considerable weathering in places.
 The west face has a carved Celtic cross with elaborately interlaced decoration and a poorly preserved figural scene (perhaps a royal inauguration) set in a panel below the cross.
 The east face has four panels that show a large battle scene.
 The top panel is quite weathered and shows rows of horsemen.
 The second panel depicts armed foot soldiers and the third panel shows the decapitated vanquished soldiers, the heads piled up, and soldiers, archers and horsemen surrounding what may be a broch.
 The base panel depicts the victorious army leaving the battlefield.
 The sides are also elaborately carved.
 In the early 1990s, the stone was encased in armoured glass to prevent further erosion.